artpolikarpov/fotorama/src/partials/documents/customize/arrows-click-swipe/index.html.md

-Control the way your users interact with the fotorama with three attributes `data-arrows`, `data-click`, and `data-swipe`:
+Control the way your users interact with the fotorama with three attributes `data-arrows`, `data-click`, `data-swipe` and `data-trackpad`:

 ```
 <div class="fotorama"